 Research Area: Quantitative Methods

-multilevel modeling; multilevel structural equation modeling (MSEM); family systems psychology
+multilevel modeling; multilevel structural equation modeling (MSEM); family systems; parenting; virtual reality

 Yaremych, H.E., & Persky, S. (2019).
 Tracing physical behavior in virtual reality: A narrative review of applications to social psychology.
 Journal of Experimental Social Psychology, 85.